philtiger30/rea_test/README.md

-This deploy script can be on a single node or multiple nodes.
+This deploy script can be on a single node.
 The inventory file 'hosts' defines the nodes in which the stacks should be configured.

 The deployment will automatically run the command ansible-playbook -i hosts site.yml